Stationary vine copula models for multivariate time series: Application

 Our predictions take the form of a Monte-Carlo sample drawn from the predictive distribution.
 They are evaluated with three types of measures: \begin{itemize} \item \texttt{CRPS}: The \emph{continuous ranked probability score} of \citet{gneiting2007}. \item \texttt{logS}: The negative predictive log-likelihood. \item \texttt{VaR95}, \texttt{VaR99}: The \emph{check-loss} known from quantile-regression \citep[e.g.,][]{koenker2002inference} computed for predicted quantiles at levels 0.05 and 0.01.
 Such quantiles are popular risk measures in banking and insurance, where they are called \emph{Value-at-Risk (VaR)}. \end{itemize} \texttt{CRPS} and \texttt{logS} are computed with the \texttt{scoringRules} R package \citep{scoring}, \text{VaR}s as empirical quantiles of the Monte-Carlo sample.
 The measures are averaged across 1000 randomly sampled portfolios.
 The first 19 weights are drawn uniformly from a $\mathrm{Uniform}(-0.15, 0.25)$ distribution and the 20th set such that weights sum up to one.

 The forecast performance is shown in \Cref{fig:perf}.
 The dots are the average measure over the full period, the error bars indicate 90\%-confidence intervals (adjusted for serial dependence).
 The left panel corresponds to 1-day-ahead, the right to 1-week-ahead forecasts.
 Scores are centered such that S-vine has score 0.
 Some observations: \begin{itemize} \item A general observation is that uncertainty (as indicated by the confidence intervals) is rather larger compared to the differences between models.
-Everything that follows should therefore be taken with a grain of salt. \item The three stationary vine models perform similarly in all scenarios.
+Everything that follows should therefore be taken with a grain of salt. \item Overall all methods seem to provide reasonable predictions, including the classical residuals method (GARCH-vine). \item The three stationary vine models perform similarly in all scenarios.
 The S-vine and M-vine tend to perform slightly better than the long D-vine.
 The S-vine is uniformly best for 1-day-ahead forecasts, but slightly outperformed by the M-vine for 1-week-ahead forecasts (except for \texttt{logS}).
 After all, the vine structures are found by heuristics and there is no guarantee that the best is found. \item For 1-day-ahead forecasts, the S-vine performs best for all measures, especially for extreme quantiles and the predictive log-likelihood (\texttt{logS}).
-For 1-week-ahead forecasts it is outperformed by most models for \texttt{CRPS} and for \texttt{VaR95} by the DCC-GARCH.
+For 1-week-ahead forecasts the stationary vine models are outperformed by the competitors models for \texttt{CRPS} and for \texttt{VaR95} by the DCC-GARCH.
 It compares favorably for the other measures. \end{itemize}

 We conclude that stationary vine models provide good forecasts for financial time series.
 This is somewhat remarkable since, in contrast to the vine models, the GARCH-vine and DCC-GARCH models were specifically designed for such data.
 Recently, some copula families have been specifically designed for modeling serial dependence in economic time series \citep[e.g.,][]{bladt2020time, loaiza2018time}, but were not used in this article.
 We expect that incorporating such families will lead to a further increase in performance.